Civil Engineering

 Prerequisite: CIVE 306.
 Computer methods of structural analysis.
 Finite element software and interactive graphics.
 Stiffness concepts and matrix formulation of beams; modeling of simple and complex structural systems; vibration analysis using microcomputers.
 (Formerly 4300:451)

-CIVE:452 Structural Vibrations & Earthquakes (3 Credits)
+CIVE 452 Structural Vibrations & Earthquakes (3 Units)

 Prerequisite: CIVE 306.
 Vibration and dynamic analysis of structural systems with one, two, or more degrees of freedom; beams, frames, buildings and bridges.
 Numerical methods of analysis.
 Elastic-plastic systems.
 Earthquake analysis of design.
 Earthquake codes.
 (Formerly 4300:452)

-CIVE:453 Optimum Structural Design (3 Credits)
+CIVE 453 Optimum Structural Design (3 Units)

 Prerequisite: CIVE 306.
 Basic concepts in structural optimization.
 Mathematical programming methods including unconstrained minimization, multidimensional minimization and constrained minimization.
 (Formerly 4300:453)

-CIVE:454 Advanced Mechanics of Materials (3 Credits)
+CIVE 454 Advanced Mechanics of Materials (3 Units)

 Prerequisite: CIVE 202 or equivalent.
 Three-dimensional state of stress and strain analysis.
 Unsymmetric bending of straight and curved members with shear deformation.
 Beams on elastic foundations.
 Saint Venant's torsional problems.
 Inelastic analysis of bending and torsional members.
 Introduction to energy method.
 Instability behavior of prismatic members.
 (Formerly 4300:454)

-CIVE:463 Transportation Planning (3 Credits)
+CIVE 463 Transportation Planning (3 Units)

 Prerequisite: CIVE 361.
 Theory and techniques for development, analysis and evaluation of transportation system plans.
 Emphasis on understanding and using tools and professional methods available to solve transportation planning problems, especially in urban areas.
 (Formerly 4300:463)

-CIVE:464 Highway Design (3 Credits)
+CIVE 464 Highway Design (3 Units)

 Prerequisite: CIVE 361.
 Study of modern design of geometrical and pavement features of highways.
 Design problem and computer use.
 Graduate students will produce a more complete design.
 (Formerly 4300:464)

-CIVE:465 Pavement Engineering (3 Credits)
+CIVE 465 Pavement Engineering (3 Units)

 Prerequisite: CIVE 361.
 Theories of elasticity, of viscoelasticity and of layered systems as applied to pavements.
 Pavement materials characterization; pavement design, pavement restoration for rigid and flexible pavements.
 (Formerly 4300:465)

-CIVE:466 Traffic Engineering (3 Credits)
+CIVE 466 Traffic Engineering (3 Units)

 Prerequisite: CIVE 361.
 Vehicle and urban travel characteristics, traffic flow theory, traffic studies, accidents and safety, traffic signs and marking, traffic signal planning, traffic control and transportation administration.
 (Formerly 4300:466)

-CIVE:467 Advanced Highway Design (3 Credits)
+CIVE 467 Advanced Highway Design (3 Units)

 Prerequisites: CIVE 464, autoCAD capability, or permission.
 Computer-aided geometrical design of highways including survey data input, digital terrain modeling, cross-section templates, horizontal and vertical roadway design, earthwork computations, and advanced topics.
 (Formerly 4300:467)

-CIVE:468 Highway Materials (3 Credits)
+CIVE 468 Highway Materials (3 Units)

 Prerequisites: CIVE 361 and CIVE 380 or permission.
 Properties of aggregates, manufacture and properties of portland cement concrete, properties of asphaltic materials, design and testing of hot mix asphalt pavement mixes and of surface treatments.
 Laboratory preparation of specimens and determination of properties.
 Graduate student requirement: Graduate students will be required to perform an additional eight-hour asphalt laboratory (Abson recovery of asphalt from solution) and to prepare a paper on a highway materials topic.
 (Formerly 4300:468)

-CIVE:471 Construction Administration (3 Credits)
+CIVE 471 Construction Administration (3 Units)

 Prerequisites: Junior standing and full admission to an engineering major in the College of Engineering and Polymer Science.
 Construction management functions, scheduling techniques for construction projects, scheduling PERT networks and linear operations, estimating building projects, construction contracts and legal structure, construction finance, engineering economics, equipment productivity, machine power, equipment selection and utilization, equipment cost, construction safety, construction trends, LEED construction.
 (Formerly 4300:471)

-CIVE:472 Construction Engineering (3 Credits)
+CIVE 472 Construction Engineering (3 Units)

 Prerequisite: Senior standing or permission.
 Construction equipment selection and management.
 Techniques of various engineering construction operations including blasting, tunneling, concrete framework and dewatering.
 (Formerly 4300:472)

-CIVE:473 Construction Materials (2 Credits)
+CIVE 473 Construction Materials (2 Units)

 Prerequisites: CIVE 380 and CHEE 305.
 Composition, structure and mechanical behavior of structural materials such as concrete, wood, masonry, plastics and composite materials.
 Discussion of applications and principles of evaluating material properties.
 (Formerly 4300:473)

-CIVE:474 Underground Construction (2 Credits)
+CIVE 474 Underground Construction (2 Units)

 Prerequisite: CIVE 314.
 Description of practices and techniques of underground construction.
 Selection of proper method for individual job.
 Design of underground openings, support systems and linings.
 (Formerly 4300:474)

-CIVE:480 Reliability-Based Design (4 Credits)
+CIVE 480 Reliability-Based Design (4 Units)

 Prerequisite: STAT 261 and senior standing.
 Probability concepts in civil engineering.
 Risk analysis and reliability based design.
 (Formerly 4300:480)

-CIVE:482 Special Projects: Civil Engineering (1-3 Credits)
+CIVE 482 Special Projects: Civil Engineering (1-3 Units)

 Prerequisites: Senior standing and permission.
 Directed individual or group research or study in student's field of interest.
 Topic subject to approval by adviser.
 (Formerly 4300:482)